-The Cygnus 4+ comes fitted with a Micro SD card that is used to store results.
+The gauge comes fitted with a Micro SD card that is used to store data logger records and B-scan results.
 Data stored on the card can either be read using the gauges USB connection and CygLink or by removing the card from the gauge and using a computer to read the contents.
 The Micro SD card is located within the battery compartment underneath the battery below a cover.